HomeBlogMarketingSEM & PPCThe Ultimate Guide to Ecommerce PPC

 To find your target keywords, we always suggest sticking with what you know: your SEO strategy.
 Although your SEO keywords and your PPC keywords may differ they can and should inform each other.
 Think about the keywords that are bringing you organic traffic, imagine what they could do if you throw a little money behind them, and it works.

 Once you’ve developed a list of your best-performing keywords, you should analyze them for organic and paid results.
 You should see which websites are targeting these keywords, their search volumes, and how much traffic they are responsible for.
-Note, PCC and SEO keywords should inform each other but shouldn’t be identical.
+Note, that PPC and SEO keywords should inform each other but shouldn’t be identical.

 Pro Tip: Similarweb’s Keyword Analysis tool can help you pinpoint your best-performing keywords and analyze the competition for each one.
 You’ll discover who is gaining traffic from each keyword, which ones are trending, and which are ripe for your PPC strategy.